-As a first step in the analysis of the flight test results, the motion sickness ratings encountered by the test subjects during the flights are shown in Figure 8.
-In this graph the mean motion sickness of all test subjects is plotted for the three flown frequencies.
-Please note that the graphs for mean motion sickness of 0.025 Hz does not start at zero, as some test subjects felt slight symptoms of motion sickness because of the start and transfer of the helicopter to the first test leg.
-Also, the lines exhibit a small drop between each 10 minute experiment leg when the helicopter completed a $180^{\circ}$ turn-around curve as can be seen in Figure 3.
-Some test subjects reported that these turn-around curves offered a small relief from motion sickness, resulting in a lower motion sickness rating.
-However, the general trend of the mean motion sickness curve seem to make up for this intermediate drop after a couple of minutes.
-Only one of the 32 test subjects flown reached a motion sickness rating of six, at the 26 minute mark.
+As a first step in the analysis of the flight-test results, the motion sickness ratings encountered by the test subjects during the flights are shown in Fig. 8.
+In this graph, the mean motion sickness of all test subjects is plotted for the three flown frequencies.
+Please note that the graphs for mean motion sickness of 0.025 Hz do not start at zero as some test subjects felt slight symptoms of motion sickness because of the start and transfer of the helicopter to the first test leg.
+Also, the lines exhibit a small drop between each 10 min experiment leg when the helicopter completed a 180° turnaround curve as can be seen in Fig. 3.
+Some test subjects reported that these turnaround curves offered a small relief from motion sickness, resulting in a lower motion sickness rating.
+However, the general trend of the mean motion sickness curve seems to make up for this intermediate drop after a couple of minutes.
+Only one of the 32 test subjects flown reached a motion sickness rating of six, at the 26 min mark.
 Upon informing the pilot of this, the flight was aborted per test protocol.